-The Danish Energy Agency is an agency under the Ministry of Energy, Utilities and Climate.
+The Danish Energy Agency (DEA) is an agency under the Ministry of Energy, Utilities and Climate.
 Our work involves matters regarding energy supply and consumption in Denmark.
 Furthermore, the agency is engaged in a broad range of efforts to reduce emissions of greenhouse gases internationally.
-Currently, the Danish Energy Agency has substantive programs in and collaboration on energy technology and efficiency with fast-growing economies such as China, Vietnam, South Africa and Mexico.

-Please look below for further information on the Danish collaboration with emerging economies.
+Take a look below for further information on the Danish collaboration with different economies.

 The Danish Energy Agency is assisting Chinese developers and the Chinese government in their efforts to create a viable offshore wind industry, transferring Denmark’s more than 30-year experience from offshore wind developments.
 The Quality Offshore project which has China’s National Energy Administration as its main partner last week held a successful workshop in Beijing.

 With the launch of the Wind Project Development Roadmap report Ethiopia and Denmark are joining forces for large scale expansion of wind energy in East Africa.
 Experts from both countries have been sharing experiences with leading international experts to produce this guideline to successful development of wind projects in Ethiopia which support further sustainable growth and development of the energy sector both for the benefit of the country and region.